DrakonIsterwall/openscripts/README.md

-# openscripts/dockerscripts
+openscripts/dockerscripts

-Scripts without sensitive Informations
+Scripts without sensitive Informations add your IP´s/PW/Keys and so on to match it your Informations

 Installed as root else add sudo